rishikeshwar/rishikeshwar.github.io/_posts/2020-04-22-Go_Basic_WebService.md

 The Motive is to create a simple locally stored database of users with basic information such as ID, FirstName and LastName

-The Application serves the basic get, post, put and delete requests that are defnined in the controller section.
+The Application serves the get, post, put and delete requests that are defnined in the controller section.
+We do not have a View in this project as the intention is not to create an UI.

 **main.go**
+{% highlight javascript linenos %}
 ```go
 package main